Margaret Hebblethwaite tells the legend behind Iguazú Falls and how they came to be.Read more...

 A capital city with a historic heart, Asunción is nestled on the elbow of the Río Paraguay.

 Asunción is not one of Latin America’s loveliest cities, though it grows on you.
 A certain amount has been done in the last few years to clean buildings, remove over-large hoardings, widen pavements and install pergolas, benches and period streetlamps in the key areas of the city centre.
+There has also been a splash of imaginative, colourful murals since the Latido Americano Paraguay festival that came to the city in August 2016, uniting nine Paraguayan artists with 31 from other Latin American countries.
 There is much more to be done, as many fine 19th-century buildings are in a state of near collapse, but could be magnificent if restored.
 However, a start has been made, in the renovated Casas del Bicentenario.
 If you know where to go, you can find a lot of great interest and a little of great beauty.

 As the capital, Asunción brings together the best artistic and intellectual life of the country, and a cultural and political awakening is undoubtedly taking hold, particularly among young people.
 It can be seen in the recent political protests, summoned through social networks, and in the rise of a new wave of design that is simultaneously more modern and more heritage-based.
 There was an artistic creativity and an inspiring eloquence in the peaceful street demonstrations that followed the 2012 coup, and there is still a tangible buzz in the air – influenced inevitably by the northern hemisphere, but nonetheless with a pride in distinctive Paraguayan culture.